forsman5/Challonge-Elo-Calculator/README.md

 - A daily email report is sent to the end user in order to inform them of actions taken on the day (tournaments processed, etc).
 - All events are logged, with times started and time elapased.
 - Many other relevant settings are available for an end user to select, without having any access to the source code.
-- New teams are entered as
+- New teams are entered with an elo taken as the average of both individuals, if they exist as players.
+  - This is done to avoid creating teams of very skilled individuals who enter one tournament with 1000 elo, and unfairly causing established teams with 1200 elo to take larger elo hits than deserved against these teams.

 ## Planned
 - Once the front end is complete, there should be a way to log into an administrator account.